Do-it-yourself guides for hiring a nanny, paperwork, and the nanny tax

 And here is a summary of everything related to paperwork, payroll and taxes:

-• Prepare an Excel sheet for payroll processing.
+• Prepare payroll.
+Prepare an Excel sheet for payroll processing.
 This will be updated each pay period.
 A printout for the current pay period together with a check will be given to the nanny on the last day of each pay period.

-• Set up an Excel sheet for tracking the amount of hours a nanny works each day.
+• Track hours.
+Set up an Excel sheet for tracking the amount of hours a nanny works each day.
 Print it and ask your nanny to fill in the amount of hours worked every day before she leaves.
 After some time, using a more relaxed way to track hours is ok.

-• Get an Employer Identification Number.
+• Get an EIN (Employer Identification Number).

-• Find out online whether state unemployment insurance must be paid for the nanny.
+• Check state requirements.
+Find out online whether state unemployment insurance must be paid for the nanny.
 In Washington State (the state we reside in) this is a requirement.
 If your state requires paying state taxes, this typically requires several additional steps (note that these will be different on a state by state basis):

 • Get a state business license,